Cleveland Clinic logo

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What is the earliest age for menopause?
+What’s the earliest age to start menopause?

 Can you start menopause at 35?